EOSIO/spec-repo/esr_key_value_database_intrinsics.md

 If `itr`'s status is `iterator_end` then this finds the first non-deleted key in range.
 If found, the new status is `iterator_ok`.
 If not found, the new status is `iterator_end`.

+The size of the key and the size of the value at the iterator's new position, or zero if the iterator is at end, will be written to found_key_size and found_value_size.
+If found_key_size overlaps found_value_size, aborts the transaction.

 `kv_it_next` never returns `iterator_erased`.